 UTIs are caused by bacteria that most often come from the digestive tract or rectal area.
 The bacteria cling to the opening of the urethra and begin to multiply.
 If the infection is not treated right away, bacteria may move up the urinary system to the kidneys.

-normally lives in the colon.
+Most infections are caused by a bacteria that normally lives in the colon.
 The bacteria may move from the rectal area to the urethra.

 UTIs can also be sexually transmitted.
 This type of infection usually does not spread past the urethra.
 Both partners need to be treated.